LexRiver/cache/README.md

 ### `get isEmpty():boolean`

-Check if box is empty
+Check if box is empty.

 ```typescript
     myBoxedValue.isEmpty // true or false